Creative Tension

 Common Obstacles

-- Denial or distortion of where things actually stand
+- Avoiding current reality: Denial of where things actually stand leads to actions misaligned with the actual situation

 Related Concepts